Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/research.md

 2️⃣ 🚀 Application-Driven Line — Dynamic Modeling for Real-World Decision-Making
 </p>

-This line integrates Bayesian machine learning, large-scale data, and dynamic system modeling to inform decisions in public health, epidemiology, and social systems.
+This line focuses on computational dynamic modeling methodologies, Bayesian machine learning algorithms, and large-scale observational data to simulate real-world problems and support better decision-making in public health.
-We combine mechanistic insight with statistical learning to understand how behavior, policy, and disease dynamics co-evolve.
+We combine mechanistic insight with statistical learning to understand how behavior, policy, and disease dynamics co-evolve over time.

 <p class="h5 fw-bold text-secondary mt-3 mb-2">a.
 Bayesian ML for data-informed decision support</p>

-We develop Bayesian dynamic models that merge observational data with mechanistic structure.
+We develop Bayesian dynamic models—including Particle Filtering, MCMC, Particle MCMC, and Kalman Filtering—that integrate observational data with mechanistic structure.
-These models support probabilistic reasoning, uncertainty quantification, and real-time updating—all crucial when decisions must be made under uncertainty, as in emerging infectious-disease responses.
+These models enable probabilistic reasoning while using dynamic systems to transparently represent the underlying structures of real-world problems.
+Observed data often provide only partial views of these systems; therefore, we apply Bayesian machine learning algorithms to infer and reconstruct the hidden dynamics, revealing and resolving the full complexity of the system in a transparent way.

 <p class="h5 fw-bold text-secondary mt-3 mb-2">b.
 Modeling complex adaptive systems</p>

-We combine SD for population-level flows, ABM for individual behavior, and DES for event-driven processes into hybrid architectures that capture multiple scales of interaction.
+We combine System Dynamics for population-level flows, Agent-Based Modeling for individual behaviors, and Discrete-Event Modeling for event-driven processes into hybrid architectures that capture multiple scales of interaction.
-Such models allow us to simulate epidemics, evaluate interventions, and design more resilient public-health strategies.
+Such models allow us to simulate epidemics, evaluate interventions, and design more resilient public health strategies.

 <div class="img-row" style="display:flex; justify-content:center; align-items:center; gap:3rem; margin:1.5rem 0;">
   <img src="/assets/img/covidmodel.png" alt="COVID-19 modeling example" style="width:38%; border-radius:8px;">